fpelaezt/devops/AWS/aws-certifications/architect/3-Compute.md

     * gp2 - General-Purpose SSD
       * Suitable for transactional, small blocks, Small/Medium databases, DEV/TEST environments, Boot
       * Size 1GB - 16TB
+      * IOPS Baseline 100IOPS for sizes lower than 33GiB
       * IOPS 3 per GiB, up to 16k
       * Throughput 128MiB/s - 250MiB/s depending on the volume size
       * If size is smaller than 1TB can burst to 3k IOPS